How we met Jesus and walk with Him.

 Jesus is the great I Am.
 He is my all in all - and in Him I am complete.
 I am a sinner that Jesus has set free.

-for those sins that are so dark.
-And now I can know Him personally more & more & more each and every day.
+[for everyone] and for all of our sins.
+And now we can know Him personally more & more & more each and every day.
 It’s what He did on the Cross that makes me love Him and cry out to Him.

 How about you?
 It’s time to “cry out to the Lord Jesus!“

 And you will seek Me and find Me when you search for Me with all your heart, the

 Lord says.
 Jer.
 29:13